 Frans is one of the world’s top specialists in infant/child development.
 His book, based on 35 years of extensive research, describes in an easy-to-read manner the developmental changes babies go through during their first 20 months of life.
 You can learn more at The Wonder Weeks website or connect with Frans via the Wonder Weeks Facebook page and Twitter.
+Alternatively, you can buy a copy of the book.
 But now, without further ado, I hand you over to the wonderful Frans.

 What is Mental development?

 From a scientific perspective, “Mental development” is the natural growth of the brain and entire nervous system from a few neurons making connections in the embryo, all the way to the fully functioning brain and nervous system of an adult.
 Just like other physical body parts, the brain grows, adds new functionality, and matures.
 As it does (in stages, on nature’s schedule) the cranium grows, neurons are added, neuronal networks are created, and successively higher levels of perceptual control emerge.